Ikaria: Second World War, Greek civil war, and exile

-"Red Rock"

-After the ravages of the war the nationalists and communists fought in the Greek Civil War (1946–49), and the Greek government used the island to exile about 13,000 communists.
-To this date, the majority of the locals have remained sympathetic to left parties and communism, and, for this reason, Ikaria is referred to by some as the "Red Rock" (Κόκκινος Βράχος, Kokkinos Vrahos).

-In his analysis, Rebels and Radicals: Icaria 1600–2000, historian Anthony J. Papalas (East Carolina University) examines modern Ikaria in the light of such 20th-century questions as poverty, emigration to America, the nature of the Axis occupation, the rise of Communism, the Greek Civil War, and the rightwing reaction to radical postwar movements.

-Modern era
+1960s to the modern day

+The quality of life slowly began to improve after the 1960s, when the Greek government began to invest in island infrastructure to assist in the promotion of tourism.
+Tourism in Icaria began to take shape in the 1970s, where domestic and foreign visitors, mostly famously of the hippie subculture, termed grouvaloi by the locals, started flocking to the island, initially as a distant safe haven from the Junta and its enforcement of social prudence, then as a place where a relaxed, carefree lifestyle in a rugged island landscape proved very attractive.

+It took until the 1990s, however, for an airport in Ikaria to be built, along with other important infrastructure like the Pezi dam (built 1994), and only in the last few decades have ferry connections to other islands and the mainland been improved and regularized.
+Even today, the economy is heavily dependent on summer tourism, which, however, both funds and encourages important infrastructure works like main asphalt roads, hospitals and hybrid energy projects combining of hydroelectric dams and wind turbines.

+The island is a tourist destination, serviced by plane and ferry travel routes.

+Longevity

-The quality of life improved greatly after 1960, when the Greek government began to invest in the infrastructure of the island to assist in the promotion of tourism.
-Today, Ikaria is considered one of the world's five "Blue zones" – places where the population regularly lives to an advanced age (one in three make it to their 90s).
-This is due to healthy diet, lifestyle, and genetics.
+Ikaria is considered to be one of the world's five "blue zones", areas where the population regularly lives to an advanced age (one in three make it to their 90s and a significant percentage are centenarians and beyond).
+This is due to a combination of factors such as a healthy diet (small amounts of natural products like olive oil, red wine, herbal tea, fruits and vegetables, and only limited amounts of meat, sugar and dairy), lifestyle (low stress, exercise though daily activities, active social life), and genetics.
 The Ikaria Study, published in 2011, sought to understand the factors that contributed to longevity.
 The study also showed the high rate of sexual intercourse among elderly men; 80% of Ikarian males aged between 65 and 100 were found to still be having sex on a regular basis.

-Demographics
+Ikarian diaspora

-The inhabitants of the island are known as Ikarians or Icariots. (Ικαριότες, Ikariótes).

-An Ikarian diaspora is found throughout Greece, specifically on Thimena and Fournoi Korseon, as well as in Athens, where a large community is found.
-The people of Ikarian diaspora can be found throughout the world, mainly in Australia, the United States, Canada, Egypt and the United Kingdom.
+The inhabitants of the island are known as Ikarians or Icariots (Ικαριότες, Ikariótes).
+An Ikarian diaspora is found throughout Greece, specifically on nearby Thimena and Fournoi Korseon, but also in large numbers in Athens (such as Piraeus).
+Diaspora also exists in Australia, the United States, Canada, Egypt and the United Kingdom.

-Ikarian Greeks are closely related to other Aegean island Greeks, such as Greeks from Samos, Chios, Fournoi Korseon, and Patmos, as well as Greeks from Anatolia.
+Ikarian Greeks themselves are closely related to other Aegean islander Greeks, such as Greeks from Samos, Chios, Fournoi Korseon, and Patmos, as well as Greeks from Anatolia.